tlanettepollard/TodoList-with-DND/codenotes.md

 - [How to Use HTML Drag and Drop API with React](https://w3collective.com/drag-drop-react/#:~:text=In%20this%20tutorial%20we'll,lists%2C%20voting%2C%20or%20quizes.)

 ### 03/30/2022
 Good morning.
 Trying to DND again.
+I was able to add the code without getting console errors.
+However, the dragged item won't stay in the placeholder.

 ---